Office of Student Aid Scholarships

 The majority of scholarships awarded by the Office of Student Aid are based on a combination of merit and demonstrated financial need as determined by the Free Application for Federal Student Aid (FAFSA).
 If you have not filled out the FAFSA, please see our .

 Full-time students in resident instruction (not available for World Campus students) who have the highest financial need are considered for the Bunton-Waller Scholarship.
-The annual award is $3200, renewable for up to four years, provided the student maintains a 2.5 GPA.
+The annual award is $3200, renewable for up to four years, provided the student maintains a 2.5 cumulative GPA.
+First year students should file the FAFSA no later than March 1.
+Continuing students should file the FAFSA no later than April 15.

 Full-time students with outstanding academic records who have the greatest financial need are considered for a Renaissance Scholarship.
 The award is $1500 per year with up to four years of eligibility provided the student maintains a 3.0 GPA.